NetApp/harvest/docs/architecture/rest-strategy.md

 ### Can I start using REST before `9.13.1`?

 Yes.
 Several customers already are.
-There are a few caveats to be aware of:
+Be aware of the following limitations:

 1. Harvest collects config counters via REST by enabling the `Rest` collector in your `harvest.yml`, but ONTAP did not include performance counters via REST until [9.11.1](https://docs.netapp.com/us-en/ontap-automation/migrate/performance-counters.html#accessing-performance-counters-using-the-ontap-rest-api).
    That means Harvest's `RestPerf` collector won't work until `9.11.1`.
    ONTAP supports a subset of performance counters in `9.11.1`.
 The full set is available in `9.12.1`.

-2. It's preferable to publish a set of metrics once, instead of multiple times.
-Typically, you do not want to enable both the `Zapi` and `Rest` collector for an overlapping set of objects on the same cluster.
-   It will work, but you'll put more load on the cluster and push duplicate metrics to Prometheus.
-   See [below](#can-i-use-the-rest-and-zapi-collectors-at-the-same-time) for details on how to use both collectors at the same time.

-3. There may be performance metrics missing from versions of ONTAP earlier than `9.11.1`.
+2. There may be performance metrics missing from versions of ONTAP earlier than `9.11.1`.

 ### A counter is missing from REST.
 What do I do?